MayankCSE2023/CSE508_Winter2024_A1_MT23045/README.md

 ### Weaknesses

 - The current implementation assumes perfect preprocessing, and variations in user queries might lead to unexpected results.
-- The code does not handle proximity queries explicitly, and further enhancements could be made for more advanced use cases.

-### Future Improvements

-- Enhance preprocessing to handle a wider range of variations in user queries.
-- Implement proximity-based querying for more precise results.
-- Explore parallel processing for query execution to improve efficiency.

 ## Conclusion